23 October 2020

 Benzoyl peroxide is another effective active ingredient for treating acne12.
 It targets several steps in the pathogenesis of acne including killing Cutibacterium acnes bacteria, reducing inflammation and removing comedones.

 The main side effects of Benzoyl peroxide are skin irritation and bleaching of clothes.

 Another effective anti-acne ingredient that kills Cutibacterium acnes bacteria and removes comedones19,20.
-You can get Azelaic acid in skincare products but higher concentrations require a doctor’s prescription in Singapore.
+You can read all about Azelaic acid in this blogpost Azelaic Acid: A Multi-tasking Skincare Active to Know.
+In Singapore, you can get Azelaic acid in skincare products but higher concentrations require a doctor’s prescription.

 Acne pimple patches- do they work?

 Discussing quick fix acne pimple patches by request from my patients.
 You’ve seen these before- small, transparent circle patches that claim to be pasted over ugly, offending zits.
 These pimple patches supposedly get rid of acne overnight.
 Two popular drugstore brands in Singapore are 3M’s Nexcare and CosRx are two very popular drugstore brands of pimple patches.

 These pimple/ acne patches are in essence hydrocolloid stickers, which draw fluid out of the pimples.
 They also prevent you from picking at the pimple.
 Some pimple patches may also contain active ingredients like BHA/ salicylic acid and tea tree oil or even microneedles